wende/wende.github.io/_posts/2016-11-20-Lets-Code-Summary.md

 title: Let's code!
 Few thoughts after hackathon.
 tags: hackathon, event
 author: hajto
-draft: true
+draft: false
 ---

-Last week we were attending to hackathon event called Let's Code.
-It was being organized by company SII.
+Last week we were attending to hackathon event called [Let's Code](https://www.facebook.com/events/1791934494355549).
+It was being organized by company [SII](http://sii.pl).
 It was great oportunity to test our skills and test our endurance.
 In less than 20 hrs we managed to creaty functional MVP!

 #### Let's hack

 The general idea of hackathon was to create an app from one of the three sectors: local business, security and connecting people.
-We went with social networking because technologies we use on a daily basis were ideal that purpose.
+We went with social networking because technologies we use on a daily basis were ideal for that purpose.
 After a brief discussion we decided that we won't use react on the front end just for now and we used more hackable aproach.

 ![Swing by logo]({{ site.url }}/img/letscode/swing_by.png){: .center-image}